 Lockheed Model 14 transport used for the Howard Hughes around the world flight from an Ideal kit of the early Forties.
 The kit featured a very unusual solid molded wood shaving filler material.
 The fuselage came in two halves and the wings were conventional solid wood.
 This model kit was assembled by Bob Mikesh who finished one side of the model and left the other unfinished to indicate the unusual type of construction.
 Compare this to another unusual WW II era kit using the "bread and butter" construction technique illustrated by the Typhoon model found in the Doxaerie models Gallery II.

 Curtiss Model HA-1, the so-called "Dunkirk Fighter", wingspan about 16", solid mahogany fuselage, pontoon and tail, aluminum sheet wings, brass propeller and struts.
 This aircraft was designed by Marine Capt.
 B.L.
 Smith for use in WW I, but design was too late to see service.
 This model may also be a manufacturer’s wind tunnel model, although it does not represent the actual machine in some respects.
 Wing tip floats are missing.
+This is another model that had once been in the Amherst Colony Museum, but its whereabouts are not known at this time.
+Model dates to the early Twenties.

 Bell P-39 in 1/16 scale, wingspan 25 ½ inches, solid machined aluminum.
 This magnificent manufacturer’s model was series produced during WWII and at least one was painted olive drab and gray (a photo exists showing noted burlesque queen Gypsy Rose Lee holding it during a bond drive).
 The stand is perhaps even more interesting than the model.
 It is presently at the Niagara Falls Aerospace Museum.